 This door hanger template discusses coping tips for dealing with trigger events like the holidays while recovering from a disaster.

 - Blank Door Hanger Template

-You can use this blank template to design a door hanger for your program.
-The format allows you to include your own targeted messages specific to the needs of disaster survivors in your area.
+You can use these blank templates to design a door hanger for your program.
+The formats allow you to include your own targeted messages specific to the needs of disaster survivors in your area.
 Please note that these templates are not available free of charge.

 [ back to top ]

 Flyers can be an eye-catching means to advertise program services, support groups, and disaster response events.
 Many local businesses and community centers have public bulletin boards where flyers can be posted.
 The flyer should be "eye catching," and the content should be concise.
 Be sure to include the name of your program and contact information such as a website, phone number, or address.

 These flyer templates can be edited and adapted to meet the needs of your disaster response program.
 Below are flyer templates, one to present general information about your disaster response program and the other to announce support group meetings:

 Examples from the Field:

 The Louisiana Spirit CCP created a series of flyers, each addressing a different topic, such as managing stress, anger, helping children cope, and caring for neighbors.
 Many of these examples are in editable formats, so that they can be adapted to meet the needs of your disaster response program.